AUDITIONS 2024

-Rogue Valley Shakespeare Company will be conducting open call auditions for the 2024 Summer Shakespeare in the Vines productions of "Macbeth" and "The Taming of The Shrew."
+Rogue Valley Shakespeare Company will be conducting open call auditions for the 2025 Summer Shakespeare in the Vines productions of "Hamlet" and "The Comedy of Errors."

 Seeking actors ages 13 to 75 to fulfill a repertoire season.